-NOTE: Continuous use of the "Recirculate" mode may make the inside air stuffy and window fogging may occur.
+NOTE: Continuous use of the "Recirculation" mode may make the inside air stuffy and window fogging may occur.
 Extended use of this mode is not recommended.

-In cold or damp weather, the use of the "Recirculate" mode will cause windows to fog on the inside because of moisture buildup inside the vehicle.
+In cold or damp weather, the use of the "Recirculation" mode will cause windows to fog on the inside because of moisture buildup inside the vehicle.
 For maximum defogging, select the Outside Air position.

-NOTE: The "Recirculate" mode will not operate in floor, mix or defrost modes.
+NOTE: The "Recirculation" mode will not operate in the floor, mix or defrost modes.